на титульну сторінку

 Peer review

 The editors are committed to peer review and editorial oversight of all published content.
 Informational materials such as chronicles or book reviews may be exempt of peer review but still undergo editorial oversight.
-Peer-review is double-blind and at least two expert reviewers are invited to comment on the scientific content of each manuscript.
+Peer-review is single blind and at least two expert reviewers are invited to comment on the scientific content of each manuscript.
 Additional peer-reviewers may be contacted if the first round of peer-review results in contradicting evaluations.
 Peer-reviewers are advised to treat the manuscripts they receive as confidential documents.
 Any invited referee who has conflicts of interest with any of the authors, companies or institutions connected to the manuscript and the work described therein should immediately notify the editors.
 Data disclosed in a manuscript must not be used in a reviewer’s own research.
 This applies also to invited reviewers who decline the review invitation.

 Authors